A participatory approach to the design of assistive technologies enriches lives worldwide

 Leading products designed by LUCAT

-- Four popular products have been designed the LUCAT way in recent years.
+- Three popular products have been designed the LUCAT way in recent years.

 - Kura Care – designed in just three months on a small budget – is NRS Healthcare’s best-selling cutlery product, with sales expanding year on year.

 - With an R&D budget of £4,500, the Visual Impaired (VI) Boccia grid was developed in three-months – more than 100 have been sold worldwide since 2016.